tforster/vixs/README.md

-# www.vixs.dev <!-- omit in toc -->
+# www.gratr.dev <!-- omit in toc -->

-_The best tool to rate, review and select GitHub repositories._
+_GRater, the best tool to rate, review and select GitHub repositories._

 # Table of Content <!-- omit in toc -->